-Based on a stock price of 596 yen as of December 4, 2020, PC DEPOT has PBR of 1.15, ROE of 8.4%, and PER of 13.7, with a dividend yield of 2.2%.
-As the Company's business expands due to enhanced services delivered to approximately 400,000 members, an increase in new membership, and increasing net sales of solution services, ROE will exceed 10% and the stock price will be revised upwards significantly toward a market capitalization of 100 billion yen with the demand increase brought about by the cumulative effect of the planned proposals.
+7.9%, and PER of 12.3, with a dividend yield of 2.6%.
+As the Company's business expands due to enhanced services delivered to approximately 400,000 members, an increase in new membership, and increasing net sales of solution services, ROE will exceed 10% and the stock price will be revised upward significantly in the medium to long run toward a market capitalization of 100 billion yen with the demand increase brought about by the cumulative effect of the planned proposals.